 Appendix.
 An appendectomy is usually the only treatment needed for a carcinoid tumor smaller than 1.5 cm.
 For a tumor larger than 2 cm, the removal of about one-third of the colon next to the appendix, along with nearby blood vessels and lymph nodes, is often needed.

 Rectum.
-A rectal carcinoid tumor smaller than 1 cm is treated with electro-fulguration (see above).
+A rectal carcinoid tumor smaller than 1 cm is treated with electro-fulguration (see above under Surgery).
 A tumor larger than 2 cm is more likely to grow and spread quickly.
-These larger tumors are removed using the same procedure that is used for rectal cancer .
+Larger tumors are removed using the same procedure that is used for rectal cancer .
 This involves removing some healthy colorectal tissue, as well as some of the nearby lymph nodes.

 Whenever possible, the tumor and areas of spread to nearby tissues and lymph nodes are removed using surgery.
 If this is not possible, surgery can help relieve symptoms, such as intestinal blockage.

-Your health care team may recommend a treatment plan that includes a combination of the types of treatment described above.
+Your treatment plan may include a combination of the types of treatment described above.
 Surgery is used to relieve symptoms rather than eliminate the cancer at this stage.
 If distant metastases are not causing symptoms, surgery may not be needed.
 If the person develops carcinoid syndrome, surgery to remove as much cancer as possible is often recommended.
 Chemotherapy and radiation therapy may also be offered to help relieve symptoms.
 Participation in clinical trials is encouraged.
 Palliative care will also be important to help relieve symptoms and side effects.

 For most patients, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.